dansand/Python/part2/libraries.md

 ## Summary

 Just like functions are reusable parts of programs, modules are reusable programs.
-Packages are another hierarchy to organize modules.
-The standard library that comes with Python is an example of such a set of packages and modules.

-We have seen how to use these modules and create our own modules.

-Next, we will learn about some interesting concepts called data structures.